timhul/ClassicSim/README.md

 Q: What is the proc chance of Ironfoe or other procs?

-A: Ironfoe has at the time of writing a 2.7% proc chance.
-Most procs have a placeholder proc chance at 5%, but you can change the 'rate' attribute in the .xml files.
+A: Ironfoe has at the time of writing a 4.0% proc chance.
+Most procs uses proc rates from private servers, but you can change the 'rate' attribute in the .xml files.
 Try a 100% proc rate Ironfoe!

 Q: How is this or that mechanic implemented?